Low-exposure, high-quality multimodal speckle X-ray imaging via an intrinsic gradient-flow approach: Theory

 When Eq.~\eqref{Pavlov} is used to approximate $I_\text{ob}$, an extra step may be required to correct for dark-field effects if the sample is strongly scattering, as the TIE-retrieved transmission image will be significantly blurred in these areas.
 To consider dark-field effects in the attenuation retrieval step, Eq.~\eqref{Pavlov} should be extended to include the diffusion term in the X-ray Fokker--Planck equation.
 This is achieved by expressing a closed-form solution to $I_\text{ob}$ from Eq.~\eqref{continuity} instead of from the TIE.
 Making use of the projection approximation, $\phi=-k\delta T$, where $T$ is the projected thickness of the sample, and Beer's law of absorption, $I_\text{ob}=\text{exp}(-2k\beta T)$ \citep{Pagnin_2006, Paganin_Nugent_1998, Pavlov_Li_Paganin_Berujon_Rougé-Labriet_Brun_2020}, we rewrite Eq.~\eqref{continuity} as

 where we define the source terms

 Equation~\eqref{rearranged} has a closed-form solution for the transmission which considers dark-field effects:

 Here, we have separated the dominant term, $g_1$, from $g_2$, which represents small second-order correction terms to $g_1$.
-The unknown variables $\alpha_1, \alpha_2, \alpha_3$ used in the RHS of Eq.~\eqref{pavlovextend} are computed with $I_\text{ob}^{(1)}$ first.
+The unknown variables $\alpha_1$, $\alpha_2$, and $\alpha_3$ used in the right-hand side of Eq.~\eqref{pavlovextend} are computed with $I_\text{ob}^{(1)}$ first.
 The diffusion coefficient dark-field can then be retrieved directly using the solution $\alpha_3$ and the updated transmission $I_\text{ob}^{(2)}$, that is,